 Leiper's Fork has a 12.0% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 70.6% of American neighborhoods).
 A relatively large percentage of housing here is seasonally occupied (7.9%), which can occur in some markets dominated by colleges or vacation homes.
 If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.

-American households most often have a car, and regularly they have two or three.
-But households in the Leiper's Fork neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Leiper's Fork neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 42.4% of the households here have four, five, or more cars.
 That is more cars per household than in 98.7% of the neighborhoods in the nation.

 Owner-occupied real estate dominates the Leiper's Fork neighborhood.
 In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 96.3% of neighborhoods in America.

-In addition, unpopulated, and rural, the Leiper's Fork neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 90.6% of the neighborhoods in America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 42 residents per square mile, Leiper's Fork is less crowded than 90.6% of all U.S. neighborhoods.
 One of the notable things about Leiper's Fork is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Leiper's Fork neighborhood has more British and Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.4% of this neighborhood's residents have British ancestry and 4.9% have Swiss ancestry.